Reynald Du Berger

 March 14, 2012

-Du Berger, described as a "fervant critic of the climate changes theory [sic]," delivered a short speech discussing what he believes is a lack of proper educaton regarding climate change.
+He was described as a “fervant critic of the climate changes theory [sic],” and delivered a short speech discussing what he believed is a lack of proper education regarding climate change.

 Du Berger presented his lecture, titled “Science du climat ou climatisme?
 Un doute qui dérange!”
 (Climate science or climatism?
 An Inconvenient doubt!)
 As part of a philosophy course at of a Quebec college.